Eschatologue/CM_wiki/docs/lore/antares/nation/lothringen.md

 ### Gallia & Lothringen

-*"Gallia did not forge an empire.
-It gathered the spoils of war and called it unity."*
+> *"Gallia did not forge an empire.
+It gathered the spoils of war and called it unity."*{ .emq }
 — Marquis Henri de Dorian, Gallian noble
 { .quote }